smart-data-models/dataModel.Transportation/CityWork/doc/spec_ES.md

       x-ngsi:
         type: Property
     schoolImpacted:
-      description: 'List of free text or or [GeoProperty] or a Reference to an entity [SCHOOL] if exist. '
+      description: 'List of free text or [GeoProperty] or a Reference to an entity [SCHOOL] if exist. '
       items:
         type: string
       type: array